Sports Hernia FAQNew York, NY

 No. Only surgeons who have taken a particular interest in this area perform the repair.
 Many surgeons do not wish to treat this population as the injury is difficult to treat in many cases.

-How does a physician make the diagnosis of sports hernia?
+How does a physician make the diagnosis of a Sports Hernia?

 Physical exam by a knowledgeable professional in the injury is the initial test.
 An ultrasound, and sometimes a specialized MRI are often needed to confirm the diagnosis.